 How do I report a building at risk?

-If you are aware of a historic building which is either derelict or not being properly preserved you can contact our Conservation Officer who sits within the Planing Policy and Transport team.
+If you are aware of a historic building which is either derelict or not being properly preserved you can contact the Development Management Team.
 The building will be inspected and we will advise you of any action we intend to take.

 Please telephone 020 8207 2277, email us at firstname.lastname@example.org or write to us at our office address below.